CastleCSS/castlecss/README.md

 ```

 ## Documentation and examples
-You can find the documentation and examples at http://www.castlecss.com and included in this package (castlecss-docs)
+You can find the documentation and examples at http://www.castlecss.com. or [Download the boilerplate](https://github.com/CastleCSS/castlecss-boilerplate/archive/master.zip) with a ready-to-go setup.

 ## Setup
 Your project should have a setup similar to this: